 The remuneration of the Management Team including the Managing Director is guided by the HEINEKEN Global Senior Management Reward Policy.
-Their remuneration package consists of both fixed and performance-linked elements.
+Their remuneration package consists of both fixed and performance-linked elements and a long-term incentive scheme.
 Salaries payable to the Managing Director shall not include a commission on or percentage of the Group turnover.
+The Managing Director is not entitled to annual fee nor any meeting allowances for the Board and Board Committees Meetings he attended.
 The performance of the Managing Director is reviewed annually taking into consideration the corporate and individual performance.
-The Managing Director is not entitled to annual fee nor any meeting allowances for the Board and Board Committees Meetings he attended.

 The remuneration for the Non-Executive Directors is based on a standard fixed fee with the Chairman of the Board and the Board Committees receiving additional allowance for additional responsibilities and commitment required.
 An additional fee is also paid to Non-Executive Directors sitting on Board Committees.
 A meeting allowance is paid for attendance at meetings of the Board and Board Committees.
-The remuneration package for the Non-Executive Directors is disclosed in the CG Report 2021.
+The remuneration package for the Non-Executive Directors is disclosed in the CG Report 2022.